milonmaze/privacy-terms-observatory/developers.facebook.com/terms.md

 t.
 “User” means the end user of an App (whether a person or an entity).

 u.
 “Your Content” has the meaning given in Section 2.b (“Your License to Us”).
-Products
-Artificial Intelligence
-AR/VR
-Business Tools
-Gaming
-Open Source
-Publishing
-Social Integrations
+Build with Meta
+AI
+Meta Horizon OS
-Social Presence
+Social technologies
-Programs
-ThreatExchange
-Support
-Developer Support
-Bugs
-Platform Status
-Report a Platform Data Incident
-Facebook for Developers Community Group
-Sitemap
 News
+Meta for Developers
 Blog
-Success Stories
+Success stories
-Videos
-Meta for Developers Page
+Support
+Developer support
+Bug tool
+Platform status
+Developer community forum
+Report an incident
-Terms and Policies
+Terms and policies
-Responsible Platform Initiatives
+Responsible platform initiatives
-Platform Terms
+Platform terms
-Developer Policies
+Developer policies
 Follow Us
 © 2024 Meta
 About
-Create Ad
 Careers
 Privacy Policy
 Cookies